lucapette/web/main/content/writing/my-engineering-management-values.md

 So there's quite some incentive on hiring people really fast especially in a "VC backed startup".

 Unfortunately, hiring cannot fix _now_ problems.
-It is an investment for the future of your teams.
+It is an investment.

 I try to stay ahead of my own needs and hire just a little before I actually need more people.

-This also helps me to make sure I can actually hire slowly.
-While I'm interviewing people, I'm not trying to solve a now problem, so I can take my time with it.
+This also helps me to make sure I can indeed hire slowly.
+If I'm not trying to solve a now problem I can take my time with it.

 Hiring slow is how I minimise false positives.
 If I hire the wrong people, the best I can do is to fire them.